 I’d like to order printed copyscripts from a digital download.

 To order printed scripts from a digital download, contact the Program Manager at email@example.com to specify which play you want, and how many printed scripts you will need.
-They will ask for your shipping address if necessary and method of payment.
-Printed scripts are $12 each plus shipping, handling, and tax.
+They will follow up with the information about costs, shipping and payment.

 I wanted a digital copy of a play but only a hard copy is available.